svolokh/svolokh.github.io/_pages/about.md

 # Publications

 1. Automatically Defining Game Action Spaces for Exploration Using Program Analysis.
 Sasha Volokh and William G.J.
 Halfond. *In Proceedings of the Nineteenth AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE-23)*.
-October 2023.
+October 2023. **Best Student Paper Award.**

 2. Static Analysis for Automated Identification of Valid Game Actions During Exploration.
 Sasha Volokh and William G.J.
 Halfond. *In 17th International Conference on the Foundations of Digital Games (FDG)*.
 September 2022. **Best Paper Award.**